InPermutation/InPermutation.github.io/_posts/2014-03-08-js-function-length.md

 Multiple values can be returned in an array;
-`Array.prototype.concat` will correctly concatenate all of values to `this.stack` in the intended order.
+`Array.prototype.concat` will correctly concatenate all of the values to `this.stack` in the intended order.
 \*/
 {% highlight js %}
 {% raw %}